Sex hormones and cancer

 Radiotherapy is the use of X-rays to treat cancer.
 The pelvis is the area between your hip bones and contains the ovaries or testes, as well as the womb, bladder and prostate.
 Radiotherapy to this area of the body can affect sex hormone levels.

-You may have pelvic radiotherapy for cancers of the rectum, bladder, womb, cervix or prostate.
+You may have pelvic radiotherapy for cancers of the rectum, anus, bladder, womb, cervix or prostate gland.
 Whenever possible your radiotherapy specialist will plan treatment to reduce the risk of lowered sex hormone levels.

 Hormone therapy is a treatment for prostate, breast and womb cancer.
 Hormone treatments can work in one of two ways